 The outcome will depend on the extent of this damage.

-If the product gets in the eye, sores may develop in the cornea, the clear part of the eye.
+If the product gets in the eye, ulcers may develop in the cornea, the clear part of the eye.
 This can cause blindness.

 Hoyte C .
 Caustics.
 In: Walls RM, Hockberger RS, Gausche-Hill M, eds.
 Rosen's Emergency Medicine: Concepts and Clinical Practice.
 9th ed.
 Philadelphia, PA: Elsevier; 2018:chap 148.

 Theobald JL, Kostic MA.
 Poisoning.
 In: Kliegman RM, St Geme JW, Blum NJ, Shah SS, Tasker RC, Wilson KM, eds.
 Nelson Textbook of Pediatrics.
 21st ed.
 Philadelphia, PA: Elsevier; 2020:chap 77.